keboola/developers-docs/extend/generic-extractor/tutorial/jobs.md

 * TOC
 {:toc}

-In this tutorial so far you went through [basic configuration](/extend/generic-extractor/tutorial/basic/) of Generic Extractor and also through [configuration of pagination](/extend/generic-extractor/tutorial/pagination/).
-In this part of the tutorial you will learn how to use sub-jobs of Generic Extractor.
+Having already gone through Generic Extractor [basic configuration](/extend/generic-extractor/tutorial/basic/) and [configuration of pagination](/extend/generic-extractor/tutorial/pagination/), you will learn now how to use Generic Extractor's sub-jobs.

-Let's more closely examine the `campaigns` resource of the Mailchimp API.
-Apart from retrieving multiple campaigns `/campaign` endpoint.
-It can also retrieve detailed information about a single campaign `/campaign/{campaign_id}`.
+Let's start this section of our tutorial with a closer examination of the `campaigns` resource of the MailChimp API.
+Apart from retrieving multiple campaigns using the `/campaigns` endpoint, it can also retrieve detailed information about a single campaign using `/campaign/{campaign_id}`.
 And it also has **sub-resources**.

 {: .image-popup}
 ![Screenshot - Mailchimp documentation](/extend/generic-extractor/tutorial/mailchimp-api-docs-1.png)

 The sub-resources are `/campaigns/{campaign_id}/content`, `/campaigns/{campaign_id}/feedback`
 and `/campaigns/{campaign_id}/send-checklist`.
-The `{campaign_id}` expression
-represents a placeholder which should be replaced by a specific campaign Id.
+The `{campaign_id}` expression represents a placeholder which should be replaced by a specific campaign Id.
 To retrieve the sub-resource, you have to use child jobs.
-In the [previous part](/extend/generic-extractor/tutorial/) you ended up with this job property in Generic Extractor configuration:
+In the [previous part](/extend/generic-extractor/tutorial/) you created this job property in the Generic Extractor configuration:

 {% highlight json %}
 "jobs": [